jambuur/APEDSK99/README.md

 # APEDSK99
 ### *Arduino DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*

 APEDSK99 is an Arduino shield that emulates 3 DS/SD floppy drives for the TI99/4a home computer.
 Combined with a Ethernet / SD shield it allows you to load and save Disk-On-A-Disk (DOAD) single and double sided floppy images on a SD card or FTP server.
-It includes the necessary 32K RAM expansion and adds TI-BASIC access to NTP date and time.
+It includes the necessary 32K RAM expansion and adds NTP date and time to TI-BASIC.
 The APEDSK99 shield plugs directly into the side port and is powered separately from a USB cable.

 ![KiCAD 3D view](img/TRIO.jpg)